 A detailed summary of the impact of Pupil Premium is included in our Pupil Premium statement and is listed for each individual project or intervention.

 The Pupil Premium rates will increase with effect from April 2020 to £1,345 for Primary aged pupils and to £2,345 for each Looked After Child.
 Our estimated amount of Pupil Premium allocated for 2020/2021 will be £130,085.
-In line with our School Development Plan to raise attainment of FSM children we will allocate funding for 2019/2020 in the following areas:
+In line with our School Development Plan to raise attainment of FSM children we will allocate funding for 2020/2021 in the following areas:

 - To accelerate progress in Literacy and Numeracy